 You can start conducting research during the summer between your first and second years of school — and many of our students do.

 You may continue researching during your second year, provided it doesn’t interfere with your studies.

 In your third and fourth years, you may select research as an elective.

-in several of our departments and divisions, including:
+Our medical students can conduct summer research in several of our departments, divisions and programs, including:

 As a rising second-year student, you also may choose to conduct summer research outside UB.

 We have helped identify summer research opportunities for our students at, among other institutions:

 We can help you find year-long fellowships that expand your research training while you’re on academic leave from UB.